ward/run/_posts/2015-12-12-chester-county-winter-series.md

 a tempo run or general aerobic followed by strides.
 Sundays have a long run (for some definition of that word).

+The weeks before the race had seen me have some trouble with my left leg, mostly the calf, so I had decided to throw in a recovery week with volume reduced to 80%.
+I decided to place this recovery week in the week of the race, figuring it could work as a sort of taper.
+This went somewhat OK, though the left leg still felt weird the day before the race as well as right after getting up in the morning of the race.

-The goal for the race was to PR, so my strategy was built on that goal.
-The plan was to start out at about 3:45 per km and see what I had left in the tank near the end.
+The goal for the race was to PR, so my strategy was built around that goal.
+The plan was to start out at about 3:45 per km (PR pace) and see what I had left in the tank near the end.

 > **Mistake number one**: Thinking I ever follow my race plans.